nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “In security, TCP is easier to monitor and control due to its connection state.
 UDP is harder to track and often leveraged in **stealthy or volumetric attacks** — that’s why network defense must adapt protocol-aware filtering and logging.”

----

-✅ Ready for **Q17: What Is a VPN and How Does It Ensure Secure Communication?**
-A frequently asked question for both fresher and experienced roles, especially in remote or cloud contexts.

-Awesome!
-Here’s your **advanced, deep-dive answer** for:

----

 ### ❓ **Q17.
 What Is a VPN and How Does It Ensure Secure Communication?**